socram8888/orca.pet/userscripts/index.md

 ---
 ---

-Userscripts
+UserScripts
 ===========

-This page contains a few userscripts I've made over the years to improve my navigation experience.
+This page contains a few user scripts I've made over the years to improve my navigation experience.

 General
 -------